carpentries/carpentries.org/content/about-us/impact.md

 ## Annual Reports

 Our annual reports serve as a high-level summary of The Carpentries work, providing a succinct introduction to our organisation for potential funders, new members, and others joining our community.
 These reports also serve as a rich resource for our existing community members, showcasing the work and growth of our community and providing a summary of the previous year, and what we plan to achieve in the coming year.
 Our annual reports also include a short overview of our finances for the year.
+More information about our finances is avaible on our [Financials page](/about-us/financials).

 - [Annual Report, 2021 (pdf)](#)
 - [Annual Report, 2020 (pdf)](#)